copsTvFan/cops-episode-guide/guide.md

 "Fake Cash and Whiplash"

 - (5:56 PM Stolen Vehicle) A quiet neighborhood turns into the scene of a dangerous multi-vehicle pursuit.
+TODO: Add other officers.
-- A man down on his luck tries to hide his guilt by ditching some clothes.
+- TODO.
+A man down on his luck tries to hide his guilt by ditching some clothes.
-- Fists go flying when a shopkeeper confronts a man who ripped him off.
+- TODO.
+Fists go flying when a shopkeeper confronts a man who ripped him off.

 ### S30E23